RahmiTufanoglu/dart_profanity/README.md

 A Profanity filter written in Dart.
 -->

-This package censores swear words from your text and delivers some censor options for your needs.
+This package censores profanity in String sequences and delivers some censor options for your needs.

 ## Features

-- Censors swear words for the languages english, german and turkish (more incoming)
+- Censors profanity in words for the languages english, german and turkish (more incoming)
 - You can enable the first letter and censor the rest (more options incoming)
 - Simple Api with no overhead
-- Active maintained package
 - No Third-Party dependencies
 - Open for everyone
 - Contributions are welcome :)